mario-to-lowercase/MicroDoc/pages/configuration.md

 The `file` property specifies the Markdown file that contains the content for this page.

 **Technical Details**:
-- Path is relative to the Microblog root directory
+- Path is relative to the MicroDoc root directory
 - File must exist and be a valid Markdown file
 - File should have `.md` extension